janscience/MicroConfig/README.md

   Select:
 ```

 Nice banner, right?
-And a nicely formatted menu. `...` indicate submenus.
+And a nicely formatted menu. `...` indicates a submenu.

+If there is no user input over the serial stream for more than 10s,
+then the menu is aborted and the program continues.

-Type in `1` followed by return to enter the "Settings" menu:
+So, type in `1` followed by return quickly enough to enter the
+"Settings" menu:

 ```txt
 Settings: